’The losses we saw for Crowdstrike are not even close to the losses for a cloud outage,’ says chief executive

 According to the Digital Adoption Report 2023, published in November 2023 by Insurance Times and Applied Systems, 45% of brokers have invested in their IT cloud infrastructure.

 This means that increased IT outages affecting cloud-based platforms and systems could have a significant impact on the insurance sector and be classed as an intangible risk.
-In fact, cloud outages have the potential to be even more damaging that the recent Crowdstrike example.
+In fact, cloud outages have the potential to be even more damaging than the recent Crowdstrike example.

 Jonathan Hatzor, chief executive of cloud and technology downtime insurance MGA Parametrix, told me: “Crowdstrike was not a mission critical service, but it took down a Microsoft suppression service.